 These parts are super high quality and I’d say significantly better made than the stock parts that come with the vape.

-If you go to NewVape’s PAX accessories page you’ll see that they make a whole bunch of cool stuff for it, and if you buy anything remember to use my promo code VAPECRITIC for 10% OFF your order.
+If you go to NewVape’s PAX accessories page you’ll see that they make a whole bunch of cool stuff for it, and if you buy anything remember to use my promo code VAPECRITIC for 10% OFF your entire order.